|

 activities."

-A parallel situation occurs during development, described
+A parallel situation occurs during development, as described

-in this passage from the Wikipedia entry, Gene regulatory
+in this passage from the Wikipedia

 network: